Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

 In order to find the optimal strategy to estimate the parameter $\Omega$, encoded in the Hamiltonian, we employ an adaptive metrological protocol for multiple uses of the channels $\Lambda_{\Omega,\Delta t}^{SM}$, where we divide the total experiment time into $N$ steps, such that $t= N \Delta t$, see Fig. \ref{fig:JC-model-plot}(a).
-From one control operation to the next, the system-pseudomode setup follows the dynamics depicted by the dynamical map $\Lambda_{\Delta t}^{SM}$ as in Eq. (\ref{eq:smmaster}).
+From one control operation to the next, the system-pseudomode setup follows the dynamics depicted by the dynamical map $\Lambda_{\Omega,\Delta t}^{SM}$ as in Eq. (\ref{eq:smmaster}).
 Note that, the smaller $\Delta t$ we choose, in principle, the more general the strategy becomes, as the control operation are more frequent.
 We should expect, however, that arbitrary-fast controls will typically not be necessary, and depending on the model one may numerically find the time-scales on which controls provide real benefits.
 At the end of the protocol, we trace out the environment and perform possibly joint measurements to estimate the encoded parameter $\Omega$.

 For the sake of understanding the role of environmental correlations, we also consider an alternative protocol, depicted in Fig. \ref{fig:JC-model-plot}(a) as the bottom scheme.
 Here, after each step, we trace out environment $M$ and assume that at the subsequent step, environment $M$ is again prepared in a fresh input state $\ket{0}_M$.
 This means that in between two control operations, the system dynamics follow the dynamics described in Eq.~(\ref{S-dynamical-map}).
 This will allow us to examine the performance of the adaptive protocol without any memory effect caused by the system-environment correlation which is being carried forward.
 We call this a \emph{fresh-environment} model.
 Intuitively, it may be expected, that the model that includes environmental correlations, may offer possibility to extract more information on the system parameter, taking into account that part of the system information which went into the environment at certain time, may be partially recover at some later moments of the protocol.
+We perform numerical optimization using ISS tensor-network formalism introduced in Ref.~\cite{Kurdzialek_2024}, and implemented recently in a publically available QMetro++ package \cite{Dulian2026qmetropython}.
+We numerically calculated QFI for multiple number of channels for both the correlated and fresh-environment cases.
+More conceretly, for a given total sensing time $t$, we calculated the maximal achievable QFI for $N= t/\Delta t$ adaptive protocol steps, with some fixed ancillary space dimension.